FIDUCEO/FCDR_MW/README.md

 The description of the FCDR processing chain can be found in Hans, Imke (2018) Towards a new fundamental climate data record for microwave humidity sounders based on metrological best practice, Dissertation, Universitaet Hamburg

-An overview of the code and its usage is provided in overview.txt in /FCDR_processing.
+An overview of the code and its usage is provided in overview_FCDR_processing.txt in /FCDR_processing.